12 Best Christmas Trees In New York City

 Dubbed as the winter village, Bryant Park is a place that announces the arrival of Christmas.
 Having the largest ice-skating rink in town and over 100 food and shopping stalls, this place starts bustling with the arrival of the sparkling festival.
 Adding to the fervor is the influx of a tall spruce tree that gets extravagantly decorated.

-In 2016, the Christmas tree was embellished in the patriotic colors using blue, red, and white lights.
-Illuminating the entire space, the striking tree could be seen even from a far distance.
-The tree lighting was accompanied with heartwarming musical and skating performances.
+The Christmas tree is usually embellished in the patriotic colors using blue, red, and white lights.
+Illuminating the entire space, the striking tree can be seen even from a far distance.
+The tree lighting is followed by heartwarming musical and skating performances.
 Oh, how I wish I was in the city to attend this lovely ceremony!
 It would be one of the best things to do in New York.

 Address: New York, NY 10018, USA